jbilander/sdbox/README.md

 Internally all the Centronics port lines (except for +5V and Reset) are connected directly to the port lines of the individual CIA's.
 The exact assignment are as follows:

+    Centronics Pin No.     Function        CIA     Pin  Pin designation 1           Strobe          A       18      PC
+                2           Data bit 0      A       10      PB0
+                3           Data bit 1      A       11      PB1
+                4           Data bit 2      A       12      PB2
+                5           Data bit 3      A       13      PB3
+                6           Data bit 4      A       14      PB4
+                7           Data bit 5      A       15      PB5
+                8           Data bit 6      A       16      PB6
+                9           Data bit 7      A       17      PB7
+               10           Acknowledge     A       24      PB8
+               11           Busy            B        2      PA0
+                                                and 39      SP
+               12           Paper Out       B        3      PA1
+                                                and 40      CNT
+               13           Select          B        4      PA2

+ The Centronics interface is a parallel interface.
+The data byte lies on the eight data lines.
+When the computer has placed a valid byte on the data lines it clears the STROBE line to 0 for 1.4 microseconds, signalling the printer that a valid byte is read for it.
+The printer must then acknowledge this by pulling the Ack line low for at least one microsecond.
+The computer then place the next byte on the bus.